Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 Institution of Suit :

-An action or a suit before the High Court Division shall be instituted by a plaint drawn up, subscribed and verified according to the Code of Civil Procedure, 1908.
-As per section 7 of Admiralty Act 2000, the maximum court fee for Admiralty suits is Taka 1,00,000 (One Lac), except the claims by the master or seamen for wages earned on board.
+An action or a suit before the High Court Division shall be instituted by a plaint drawn up subscribed and verified according to the Code of Civil Procedure, 1908.
+As per section 7 of the Admiralty Act 2000, the maximum court fee for Admiralty suits is Taka 1,00,000 (One Lac), except the claims by the master or seamen for wages earned on board.

 Enforcement of Judgment:

 The Hon’ble Court upon satisfaction on a well-founded case may enforce the payment of the judgment by attachment against the party on whose behalf a caveat has been entered, and by the arrest of the property if no caveat has been entered.
-An order of sale by the Hon’ble court will be conducted by the Marshal in a manner as a sale of moveable property in execution of a decree in an ordinary civil suit, unless the Hon’ble Court otherwise orders.
-In practice, if a bank guarantee is provided, it will be en-cashed in favor of the judgment debtor.
-Foreign judgments and arbitration awards are also enforceable by the Hon’ble Court.

 Protection from Litigation under Admiralty Court

-Admiralty law is mostly applied in Shipping Industries.
-For the smooth running of the business, companies need to comply with laws, rules, and regulations related to Admiralty and Maritime.
-Therefore, in order to maintain compliance with the laws, parties can approach the lawyers to negotiate and draft agreements in a manner that it will serve the purpose of the parties.
 The agreement should include terms for all events including unforeseeable events that can arise during the performance of the contract.
-The most important contracts in the shipping industries include the sale and purchase agreements of ships and vessels, agreements for transportation service, agreements on ship management, Vessel rent agreement, export and import agreements, Marine Insurance agreement, Seafarer’s Employment agreements, and agreements for Freight Forwarding, etc.
+The most important contracts in the shipping industries include the sale and purchase agreements of ships and vessels, agreements for transportation service, agreements on ship management, Vessel rent agreements, export and import agreements, Marine Insurance agreements, Seafarer’s Employment agreements, and agreements for Freight Forwarding, etc.

 Possession or ownership of a ship